AlexanderLindsay/dailybudgeteer/README.md

 - [typings](https://github.com/typings)
 - [ava](https://github.com/sindresorhus/ava)

+I am also using [semantic-ui](http://semantic-ui.com/), but I need to integrate it better.
+For now, to get it working you need to run `gulp build` in the `node_modules/semantic-ui folder`.

 I think that is everything that you need to install ahead of time.
 I think typings is optional at the moment as the typings folder is saved in git.

 I was using Visual Studio Code to write the application, but that shouldn't be a requirment.